struct/isoalloc/CONTRIBUTE.md

 Compile a debug version of the library with `make cpp_library_debug` and then run a basic test using `LD_PRELOAD` and another binary.

+If you're making changes that are handled differently between Clang and GCC then please run the tests above but also set the `CC` and `CXX` environment variables approriately.

 ## Style Guide

+Before you make a PR please run the following:

+`make format` - Run the clang formatter to ensure your changes conform to the rest of the project style

-The clang-format makefile target should cleanup a lot of your commit but please ensure you conform to the following style guide:
+The clang-format Makefile target should cleanup a lot of your commit but please ensure you conform to the following style guide:

 - Open braces on same line as if/function start
 - No space between if conditional and parantheses